codacy/chart/docs/infrastructure/eks-quickstart.md

     kubectl get pods -A
     ```

-## 4. Prepare to Setup the Ingress Controller
+## 4. Prepare to set up the Ingress Controller

-Start by performing the following steps:
+Prepare your infrastructure for the Ingress Controller setup, which is performed later during the installation process:

 1. Make sure that your network resources are correctly tagged, and create the following required tags if they are missing: